Free Walking Sightseeing Tour #4 in Caracas, Venezuela

 Show sight on map

 María Lionza is a large statue depicting the titular goddess, María Lionza, riding a tapir.
-It is located between lanes of the Francisco Fajardo freeway next to the University City campus of the Central University of Venezuela, in Caracas.
-The original, which is currently located in a university warehouse, was created by Alejandro Colina in 1951 to sit outside the stadium for that year's Bolivarian Games.
-In its place on the highway is a cast made by Silvestre Chacón in 2004; the replacement has received negative reactions, and its construction damaged the original.
+The original is located on Sorte mountain in Yaracuy, said to be the goddess' home.
+A replica is located between lanes of the Francisco Fajardo freeway next to the University City campus of the Central University of Venezuela, in Caracas.
+The original was created by Alejandro Colina in 1951 to sit outside the university's Olympic Stadium for that year's Bolivarian Games; it was moved to the highway in 1953 and, after several years in storage with the replica on display in its place, was illicitly relocated to Sorte in 2022.
+The replica is a cast made by Silvestre Chacón in 2004; it has received generally negative reactions, and its construction damaged the original.
+It remains on the highway, while another replica is also at Sorte.

 Wikipedia: María Lionza (statue) (EN)